-Medical Treatment – This includes hospitalization, physician’s fees, therapies, medication, and other materials that are needed for your recovery such as glasses and hearing aids.
+Medical Treatment – This includes hospitalization, physician’s fees, therapies, medication, and other materials that are needed for your recoveries such as glasses and hearing aids.

 Lost Wages – If you were unable to work due to your injury or medical condition, then your employer is assigned by law to pay for your lost wages.